-Starting this year, the regions presented have changed from previous years of reporting on the Scotian Shelf.
+Starting last year, the averaging regions presented have changed from previous years of reporting on the Scotian Shelf.
 Weekly, monthly, and annual temperature anomalies are shown for five subareas in the Scotian Shelf/Gulf of Maine region based on the NAFO Divisions on the Scotian Shelf and eastern Gulf of Maine/Bay of Fundy (Figure 8).
-Sea-surface temperatures were slightly below normal at the start of 2019, followed by a period of near-normal temperatures until August when temperatures were above normal, then below normal in September, except in the Bay of Fundy (Figure 9).
-A record-low temperature in March was observed for 4Vn and 4Vs.
-A record-low temperature in September was also observed for 4W, 4Vn, and 4Vs.
-These low temperatures in September are likely due to Tropical storm Dorian mixing cold water from depth, as recorded by the Viking buoy AZMP-ESG in the Gulf of St. Lawrence (Galbraith et al. 2020).
+Sea surface temperatures were mostly near normal at the start of 2020 followed by a period of slightly above-normal temperatures during the summer, but up to +1.9°C in July in eastern Gulf of Maine/Bay of Fundy, then near normal in September (Figure 9).
+A storm passed through the area in late August and was observed to have mixed surface heat down to 50-60 m in parts of the southern Gulf (Galbraith et al., 2021).
+It appears likely that the same event led to surface cooling on the Scotian Shelf, reducing the summer anomalies to near normal.
+After below-normal temperatures in October on the Scotian Shelf (4X-SS and 4W), the year ended with December well above normal (Figure 9).
 Annual anomalies were calculated from monthly-averaged temperatures for the five subareas (Table 2 and Figure 10).
-The annual anomalies during 2019 ranged from -0.8°C (-1.5 SD) in 4Vn to +0.1°C (+0.2 SD) in eastern Gulf of Maine/Bay of Fundy.
-Over the lengths of the records, all areas show increasing temperature trends (Figure 10), based on a linear-least-squares fit, ranging from the lowest value +0.2°C/decade (4Vn and 4Vs) to a highest value of +0.4°C/decade (eastern Gulf of Maine/Bay of Fundy).
+The annual anomalies during 2020 ranged from +0.0°C (+0.1 SD) in 4Vn to +0.7°C (+1.3 SD) in eastern Gulf of Maine/Bay of Fundy.
+Over the lengths of the records, all areas show increasing temperature trends (Figure 10), based on a linear-least-squares fit, ranging from the lowest value of +0.2°C/decade (4Vn) to a highest value of +0.4°C/decade (4W and eastern Gulf of Maine/Bay of Fundy).
 A similar trend in SST from AVHRR measurements was found in the Gulf of St. Lawrence (Galbraith et al. 2012).